mr2raccoon/caactus/README.md

 - This will create separate subplots for each level of that variable.
 - The plot will show the percentage distribution of predicted classes for each condition, allowing you to compare how the classes are distributed across different experimental conditions defined by the two grouping variables.
 - The colors of the bars will correspond to the predicted classes, as defined in your color mapping.
-- By default the IBM coloor-blind friendly palette is used, but you can customize the colors by providing the HEX color code.
+- By default the IBM color-blind friendly palette is used, but you can customize the colors by providing the HEX color code.

 1. Find **8.
 Summary Statistics** and click **Run**.
 2. Output: